Uxie-Framework/Uxie/README.md

 Engine = Pug
 ```

-## Dependency injection container:
+## IOC Container:
-uxie comes with a di container that resolves all of your classes dependencies and their dependencies and so on
+uxie comes with a IOC container that resolves all of your classes dependencies and their dependencies and so on
 to use it:
 ```php
 global $container;